New York Can you legally sell food from home in New York?

 For more information about allowed foods, see the ag department’s official list of approved and prohibited foods.
 Also read their FAQs about why certain items are not allowed.

-You can find the law for selling honey and maple syrup here: 1 CRR-NY VI F 276.4(a)
+You can find the law for selling honey and maple syrup here: 1 CRR-NY VI F 276.4(a).
+You cannot sell fruit syrups.

 You can use your home kitchen to make pet food or pet treats, but not under this law.
 You must complete a different registration process, which costs $100/year per product.